UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/12-manual-scraping.md

 >> the email address.
 Don't forget the dot (.) in the beginning of the Xpath expression.
 As we have
 >> learned in the previous lesson that is how you tell the path is in the current context node.
 >>
->> You can remove the contact row now and copy the output to the clipboard.
+>> You can remove the contact column now and copy the output to the clipboard.
 > {: .solution}
 {: .challenge}